Apicurio/apicurio.github.io/_posts/2024-02-08-resolving-a-bug-in-apicurio-registry-kafkasql-storage-upgrade-process.md

 }
 ```

 but they do not result in the same SHA-256 hash.
-To support searching for content that is not equal content, but is equivalent, Apicurio Registry also stores a *canonical content hash*, which is a SHA-256 hash of the content after it has been converted to a canonical form.
+To support searching for content that is equivalent to the input, but not necessarily equal, Apicurio Registry also stores a *canonical content hash*, which is a SHA-256 hash of the content after it has been converted to a canonical form.

 The extended list of identifiers for artifact content in Apicurio Registry is therefore: